MicrosoftDocs/power-platform/power-platform/guidance/coe/overview.md

 - Read up on customer success stories and find resources relevant to your experience, technical background and skill level at [aka.ms/PowerPlatformResources](https://aka.ms/powerplatformresources).

-- Get started with the Power Platform path on Microsoft Learn, a free online and interactive training platform [aka.ms/PowerUp](https://aka.ms/PowerUp).
+- Get started with the Microsoft Power Platform path on Microsoft Learn, a free online and interactive training platform [aka.ms/PowerUp](https://aka.ms/PowerUp).

-- As an admin looking after the CoE, you should be familiar with the administration and governance of Power Platform.
+- As an admin looking after the CoE, you should be familiar with the administration and governance of Microsoft Power Platform.
 We recommend the following white paper as a resource: [aka.ms/PowerAppsAdminWhitepaper](https://aka.ms/powerappsadminwhitepaper).